Harmoinen sick room mass murder: The events

 One of the two survivors got two bullets, one in the neck and one in the chin.
 He played dead and threw himself on the floor and later fled through a window and went to a near-by barn, where he found laundry hanging, and used it to bandage his wounds.
 Another survivor, K. Nuutila, was lying in the farthest bed.
-He was shot in the face, which he tried to shield with his hand, and he lost his consciousness and only came to several days later.
-During the events he did came to for a while, and he could see that others, lying in their beds half dead, where being executed.
-He covered himself with a sheet, but it was torn away, however, it seems that the dried blood on his face made him look like he was already dead.
+He was shot in the face, which he tried to shield with his hand, and he lost consciousness and only came to several days later.
+During the events he did come to for a while, and he could see that others, lying in their beds half dead, were being executed.
+He covered himself with a sheet, but it was torn away; however it seems that the dried blood on his face made him look like he was already dead.
 Nuutila was able to escape, and some local people helped him to reach Padasjoki.
 One patient, who groaned in agony, was spared, because the attackers thought that he would die later anyway.
 He had earlier been shot in the head.